IgorALucena/authenticationToken/README.md

 ### The challenge

-- Create a user creation and login API with JWT authentication and database query from the Prisma ORM..
+- Create a user creation and login API with JWT authentication and database query from the Prisma ORM.

 ## Process